Marvel Cinematic Universe: Phase Six: Development

 When the 2023 SAG-AFTRA strike ended that November, Disney delayed several films to accommodate the resumption of production, including moving Blade to November 7, 2025, making it part of the Phase Six slate.
 Also that month, it was reported that Marvel Studios executives had discussed potentially bringing back the original Avengers cast, including Robert Downey Jr. as Tony Stark / Iron Man, as well as alternative plans for the Multiverse Saga due to Kang the Conqueror actor Jonathan Majors's legal issues surrounding assault allegations from earlier that year, including pivoting to focus on another comic book antagonist such as Doctor Doom.
 The following month, Disney and Marvel Studios fired Majors after he was found guilty of harassment and reckless assault in the third degree.
 His character had been set to be the main antagonist of the Multiverse Saga, particularly The Kang Dynasty.
 By then, Marvel Studios had begun to internally refer to that film as Avengers 5.
 Additionally, Marvel Studios Animation announced the series Eyes of Wakanda, which was planned to be released in 2024.
 Fantastic Four was retitled The Fantastic Four in February 2024, when its release date was moved to July 25, 2025, swapping with the Phase Five film Thunderbolts*.

 In May 2024, Iger said Disney planned to release two, or at most three, Marvel films and two Marvel series a year moving forward.
 This was down from up to four films and around four series being released in some recent years, and was part of the company's larger strategy to reduce its content output and focus on quality; at that time, four films were still planned to be released in 2026.
 He said Marvel content would continue to balance sequels with new franchises.
 Later that month, VisionQuest, a spin-off series from WandaVision (2021) centered on the character Vision, was revealed to be in development for release in 2026; it concludes a trilogy of series that includes WandaVision and Agatha All Along (2024), and was previously being developed by those series' creator Jac Schaeffer.
 In July 2024, The Fantastic Four was further retitled The Fantastic Four: First Steps, while Avengers 5 was titled Avengers: Doomsday along with the announcement of Downey playing a new villain, Victor von Doom / Doctor Doom, in that film and Secret Wars.

-At Disney's D23 convention in August, Feige confirmed that Daredevil: Born Again would have a second season, which would consist of eight episodes carried over from the originally announced 18-episode first season following the series' creative overhaul.
+At Disney's D23 convention in August 2024, Feige confirmed that Daredevil: Born Again would have a second season, which would consist of eight episodes carried over from the originally announced 18-episode first season following the series' creative overhaul.
 In October, Disney removed Blade from its release calendar, while Sony scheduled Spider-Man: Brand New Day for release on July 24, 2026.
 This filled a date that Disney had previously scheduled for an unspecified Marvel Studios film.
 Later that month, Marvel Studios announced the release dates for their Disney+ projects through the end of 2024 and 2025, including Eyes of Wakanda, Marvel Zombies, and Wonder Man.

-In January 2025, a third season of Your Friendly Neighborhood Spider-Man was revealed to be in development.
-In February 2025, Sony pushed the release of the fourth Spider-Man film back a week to July 31, 2026, while a Marvel Studios Special Presentation starring Jon Bernthal as Frank Castle / Punisher was revealed to be in development for release in 2026, alongside the second season of Daredevil: Born Again, which is scheduled to debut in March 2026.
+In February 2025, Sony pushed the release of the fourth Spider-Man film back a week to July 31, 2026, while a Special Presentation television special starring Jon Bernthal as Frank Castle / Punisher, The Punisher: One Last Kill, was revealed to be in development for release in May 2026, following the release of Born Again season 2 from March to May 2026.
 In May 2025, Disney delayed the release of Doomsday and Secret Wars to December 18, 2026, and December 17, 2027, respectively, to allow more time for production to be completed.
-In September 2025, Born Again was renewed for a third season, and the next month, Wonder Man was pushed back to January 2026.
+In September 2025, Born Again was renewed for a third and final season, and the next month, Wonder Man was pushed back to January 2026.